mahtokamal/OS_foundational_concepts/Linux_OS.md

 # 1.5 The Linux File System
 # 1.5.1 The File System Types in Linux

+There are many different kinds of file systems, varying in properties of speed, flexibility, security, size, structure, logic and more.
+It is up to the administrator to decide which file system type best suits the operating system and the files it will store.

+1. ext2
+2. ext3 (third extended file system)
+3. ext4 (fourth extended file system)
+4. NFS (Network Files System)
+5. CDFS (Compact Disc File System)
+6. Swap File System
+7. HFS Plus or HFS+ (Hierarchical File System Plus)
+8. APFS (Apple File System)
+9. MBR (Master Boot Record)
 # 1.5.2 Linux Roles and File Permissions
 # 1.5.3 Hard Links and Symbolic Links